-This light should come on briefly as you start the vehicle.
+This light should come on briefly when you turn the ignition key to RUN.
 If it doesn't come on then, have it fixed so it will be ready to warn you if there's a problem.

 If the light comes on while you are driving, pull off the road and stop carefully.
 You may notice that the pedal is harder to push.
 Or, the pedal may go closer to the floor.
 It may take longer to stop.
 If the light is still on, or if the anti-lock brake system warning light is flashing, have the vehicle towed for service.
 (See "Anti-Lock Brake System Warning Light" and "Towing Your Vehicle" in the Index.)